mycargus/detention/service/README.md

-# The Detention Service
+# Quarantined API

-We use the open source [Serverless Framework] to provision and deploy the `Detention` service to AWS.
+We use the open source [Serverless Framework] to provision and deploy the `Quarantined` API service to AWS.

 ## Setup